BNasmith/PTForsyth/PTFWorkofChrist.md

 coincided with a real genius for reading it true sons of him of Romans vii.
-Ask such experients if it is never thus that the anger of God promotes a sin, cherished in the private imagination, to actual transgression ; which then shocks, appals, the dallier into the horrified loss of all confidence in the flesh ; that out of the collapse may rise a totally new man ?
-God never put sin in the world ; but, sin being in the world, with its spreading power, does God never bring it to such a head as precipitates its destruction ?
-Does He never drive the lunatic over a precipice into water where he can be saved and divert him from the quarry edge where he would be dashed to pieces ?
+Ask such experients if it is never thus that the anger of God promotes a sin, cherished in the private imagination, to actual transgression; which then shocks, appals, the dallier into the horrified loss of all confidence in the flesh; that out of the collapse may rise a totally new man?
+God never put sin in the world; but, sin being in the world, with its spreading power, does God never bring it to such a head as precipitates its destruction?
+Does He never drive the lunatic over a precipice into water where he can be saved and divert him from the quarry edge where he would be dashed to pieces?
 Did God not so act with Israel (John xii.
-39) ?
+39)?
 When sin has once begun, is there no such thing morally possible as the provocative action of God's law?
 With God's law sin gains life (Romans vii.
 10) and becomes more sinful.
 Every law deepens the guilt of defying it.
 That is the curse of the law.
-And is that law detached from God, and cut adrift to do its own mechanic work under His indifference ?
-Is it not His curse and anger still, if God be in His law, as we now do believe Him to pervade His world ?
+And is that law detached from God, and cut adrift to do its own mechanic work under His indifference?
+Is it not His curse and anger still, if God be in His law, as we now do believe Him to pervade His world?

 The love of God is not more real than the wrath of God.